Ready to empower your shop floor?

 This real-time access to takt time means managers can identify and respond to bottlenecks quickly.
 As production needs, inventory levels, and supply chain issues come into play, a machine data platform will deliver insights based on a data-driven, accurate takt time.
 Managers can understand what is happening on the production or shop floor and what needs to be done.

-For manufacturers planning capacity, production schedules, labor utilization, and more, its easy to miss something or overtax a particular resource.
+For manufacturers planning capacity, production schedules, labor utilization, and more, it’s easy to miss something or overtax a particular resource.
 When these mistakes are made, production lines run less efficiently.

 As managers use takt time to implement process improvements, they can implement standard work across each workstation.
 This reduces errors from operator to operator and improves efficiency as goods are produced more consistently.